plone/training/mastering-plone/case.rst

 * As a speaker I want to be able to submit talks.
 * As a speaker I want to see and edit my submitted talks.
 * As an organizer I want to see a list of all proposed talks.
+* As an organizer I want to display the sponsors of the conference.
 * As a jury member I want to vote on talks.
 * As a jury member I want to decide which talks to accept, and which not.
-* As a visitor I want to be able to register for the conference.
-* As an organizer I want to have an overview about how many people registered.

 Note that requirements connect roles with capabilities.
 This is important because we'll want to limit the capabilities to those to whom we assign particular roles.